Vi-Kitten/personal-site/content/blogs/the-chiral-product.md

 > that is to say that the behaviour of eliminating the past cannot depend on the elimination of the future.
 > This produces a finer gradation of product types that I will demonstrate invaluable in constructing a purely algebraic approach to mutation handling.

-*The reader should be familiar with programming using channels and references in strongly typed systems*
+*The reader should be familiar with programming using channels for concurrency or parallelism, and references in strongly typed systems*

 <div class="horizontal container" style="gap: 1rem;">